-For good reason, 2019 has been a tough year for manufacturers of e-cigarettes and vaping products.
+For good reason, the last few years have been tough for manufacturers of e-cigarettes and vaping products.
 Now, there is a full-blown Juul class action lawsuit.
 Every Juul case filed in federal court will now be transferred to California for consolidated proceedings.
 That means all of the cases will be grouped together for pre-trial discovery before the cases go to trial.

 Once viewed as a less harmful alternative to traditional smoking, vaping and e-cigarettes are now the focal point of a new public health crisis.
 Thousands of serious respiratory injuries and at least 18 deaths have recently been linked to vaping.
 Reports of a mysterious vaping-relating danger killing young adults has sparked intense public concerns and scrutiny.